 - Commercial loans - all details of any business loans you've held will be included from March 14.

-Before your credit provider lodges a report that will tarnish your credit history they must try to notify you.
+Before your credit provider lodges a default that will tarnish your credit history they must try to notify you.
 For this reason it's important to check all correspondence with your bank or credit provider comprehensively and avoid any bad debts that could compromise your credit file.

 A bad credit loan - not the ideal way to borrow money for your new home.